 Blue Sea Philanthropy Inc. is the legal name for Blue Sea Foundation.

 Our financial statements have been prepared in accordance with widely-accepted Canadian accounting principles for not-for-profit organizations, as established by the Accounting Standards Board of the Canadian Institute of Chartered Accountants.
-You may access our CRA page and filings here.
+Our charity number is #819882655RR0001 - visit our CRA listing page.

 Every $1 invested in our charitable program produced $2.63 in earned grants.